CosmoCortney/MAUI-Hex-Editor/README.md

 # MAUI-Hex-Editor
-A lightweight Hex Editor for your MAUI applications
+A lightweight Hex Editor for your MAUI applications.
+WIP!